NicoleSchwartz/Food/Desserts/Jewish Passover Apple Cake.md

 * 1 teaspoon vanilla
 * 1/2 stick of melted butter (.25c)

-Directions
+## Directions
 * pre-heat oven to 350F
+* melt butter in pyrex pan
+* grease glass pyrex pan 9"x13"
+* cut parchment paper to cover bottom and sides of pan
+* cover parchment with butter
-* cover apples in melted butter, reserve some to coat pan
+* cover apples in melted butter
 * cream oil, sugar, vanilla and salt
 * beat in 1 egg at a time (mix well, about 1 minute each)
 * add (mix) sifted cake meal (until in ribbons)
-* grease glass pyrex pan 9"x13"
-* cut parchment paper to cover bottom and sides of pan
-* cover parchmnet with leftover butter
 * pour in half the dough
 * cover in a layer of apples
 * Sprinkle half cinnamon sugar mixture